 If you are running a corporation, you will need to make sure that you issue stock to shareholders, document any stock transfers, and hold director and shareholder meetings on an annual basis.
 You also will need to create bylaws and adhere to them (or amend them) over time.
 Most other business forms do not have such strict internal requirements, although owners of LLCs need to hold annual meetings, issue shares, and document transfers of interest.
 They also need to adhere to their operating agreement and record any changes to it.

-Even if you do not technically need to make a record of a decision under the law, you may find it helpful to document it for future reference and to avoid disputes down the road.
+Even if a record of a specific decision is not required under the law, it may be helpful to document it for future reference and to avoid disputes down the road.

 For the most part, your obligations toward the federal government consist of paying taxes to the IRS, which include both income taxes and employer taxes.
 If you have 50 or more employees, you will need to comply with the Affordable Care Act by reporting that you provide health coverage to the IRS.

 State requirements can be more specific than federal requirements.
 As with internal requirements, they tend to vary according to your business form and your state.
 In general, you will need to issue an annual or biennial report on a certain date, which will involve paying filing fees.
 If you are running a corporation or an LLC, you should find out whether you need to pay a franchise tax to any state in which you are operating.
 The state probably will need to receive a record of any major changes to your business, such as if you are changing the name of the business or its location.
 You can use articles of amendment to notify the state about changes.

 Licenses and Permits

 Be sure to confirm renewal requirements with the entity that awarded each license or permit.